Kaltsoon/nosql/README.md

 - Provide examples of the main application areas of NoSQL databases
 - Explain the principles of the data model in the MongoDB database management system
 - Install the MongoDB database management system and the MongoDB Compass tool
+- Create a database in the MongoDB database management system
 - Perform database operations in the MongoDB database
-- Implement a simple Python application which operates on a MongoDB database
+- Implement a Python application which operates on a MongoDB database

 ## Contents